MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/landed-cost/shipping-information-setup.md

 ## Commodity codes

-You use commodity codes to help with customs identification and the calculation of duty rates for goods on a voyage.
+You use commodity codes to help with customs identification and the calculation of duty rates for goods.
 You can select commodity codes on the **Released products** page.

 To work with commodity codes, go to **Landed cost \> Shipping information setup \> Commodity codes**.
 There, you can view, open, create, and delete records for commodity codes.
 The following table describes the fields that are available for each record.